 In the south of Albania, the Vjosa river flows freely for 270km from its source in northern Greece to the Adriatic Sea.
-Considered to be Europe’s last wild river, the natural, un-dammed state of the Vjosa supports a rich ecosystem, with plant and animal species completely unique to the region.
+Considered to be one of Europe’s last wild rivers, the natural of the Vjosa supports a rich ecosystem, with plant and animal species completely unique to the region.
 It has also been an important economic and cultural source for communities who have lived along its banks for centuries.
 The Vjosa has inspired songs, poetry, legends and is even a popular name for newborn girls.

 Ylli and her family raise sheep and grow crops on their land below the village of Kuta.
-The proposed construction of nearby dams would create a large reservoir, flooding most of the fertile land in the surrounding areas.
+The proposed construction of nearby dams would have created a large reservoir, flooding most of the fertile land in the surrounding areas.
 With few non-agricultural jobs in the area, most of the remaining people in Kuta would most likely be forced to relocate.
 With few employment opportunities in rural areas, many are hoping the creation of a Vjosa National Park would provide opportunities for eco-tourism related businesses.

 A group of scientists and activists raft down the Vjosa river, in between the proposed sites of two contested large scale hydropower dams near the village of Kuta, Albania.
 The Vjosa has been at the centre of the Save the Blue Heart of Europe campaign, which aims to end hydropower development on rivers throughout the Balkan peninsula.

 The Shushica river, near the village of Brataj in southern Albania.
 The Shushica is one of several unspoiled tributaries of the Vjosa, contributing to the natural functioning of the entire river system, and is still a crucial water source for local agricultural communities.
-Multiple small scale dams are slated for construction on the Shushica, but the tributary is now included in the boundaries of the Vjosa Wild River National Park.
+Until recently, multiple small scale dams were slated for construction on the Shushica, but the tributary is now included in the boundaries of the Vjosa Wild River National Park.

 Gernot Kunz, a Macro Entomologist from the University of Vienna, photographs insects in the riverbed of the Shushica river in southern Albania.
 The Shushica is a largely unexplored tributary of the Vjosa river, where scientists have found new species of wildlife, or species that have gone extinct elsewhere in Europe.